Carlos487/awesome-wpf/README.md

 ## Libraries

 * [GongSolutions.WPF.DragDrop](https://github.com/punker76/gong-wpf-dragdrop) - (FREE, OPEN SOURCE) An easy to use drag'n'drop framework for WPF.
+* [Prism](https://github.com/PrismLibrary/Prism) - (FREE, OPEN SOURCE) Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, and Xamarin Forms.
 * [WPF Animated GIF](https://github.com/XamlAnimatedGif/WpfAnimatedGif) - (FREE, OPEN SOURCE) A simple library to display animated GIF images in WPF, usable in XAML or in code.

+## Utilities

+* [Snoop](https://github.com/snoopwpf/snoopwpf) - (FREE, OPEN SOURCE) Snoop is the open source WPF spying utility.
+It allows you to spy/browse the visual tree of a running application.

 ## Books